Five best Black Panther crossovers

 (Black Panther vs. Deadpool, five-part miniseries, written by Daniel Kibblesmith, illustrated by Ricardo Lopez Ortiz)

-Because of their vastly different personalities, it was hilarious to see Black Panther coming into conflict with Deadpool in the five part miniseries Deadpool vs. Black Panther, in which the Merc with a Mouth travels to Wakanda to retrieve a fragment of Vibranium to safe the life of Willie Lumpkin, who was fatally injured in the first issue.
-T’Challa was initially reluctant to allow to wisecracking assassin to lead his country with the precious metal, and the two superpowered warriors then engaged in a series of battles against each other before he reluctant Black Panther was forced to team up with an all too eager Deadpool to take down a villainous psychopath known as the Scarecrow.
+Because of their vastly different personalities, it was hilarious to see Black Panther coming into conflict with Deadpool in the five-part miniseries Deadpool vs. Black Panther, in which the Merc with a Mouth travels to Wakanda to retrieve a fragment of Vibranium to safe the life of Willie Lumpkin, who was fatally injured in the first issue.
+T’Challa was initially reluctant to allow to wisecracking assassin to lead his country with the precious metal, and the two superpowered warriors then engaged in a series of battles against each other before the reluctant Black Panther was forced to team up with an all too eager Deadpool to take down a villainous psychopath known as the Scarecrow.

 Deadpool’s obnoxious and wisecracking attitude created a stark contrast with T’Challa stock and sombre persona, and it was easy to see why writer Daniel Kibblesmith was so eager to pit the two heroes against each other.
-And humour aside, the miniseries also raised a serious philosophical question, as T’Challa learned that he could use Deadpool’s unique self-repairing genes to effectively create a cure for death, leading to to grapple with the question of whether he has the right to play God.
+And humour aside, the miniseries also raised a serious philosophical question, as T’Challa learned that he could use Deadpool’s unique self-repairing genes to effectively create a cure for death, leading him to grapple with the question of whether he has the right to play God.
 And without going into spoilers, the last issue even ends with Deadpool telling a joke which makes Black Panther laugh, as even the stoic warrior king proved not to be immune to the goofball mercenary’s unrelenting humour.
 Black Panther comics are not usually known for offering comedic value, but this was certainly a hilarious miniseries.

 (Fantastic Four issue 545, written by Dwayne McDuffie, illustrated by Paul Pelletier)